bgamari/ghc-wiki-import/view-patterns-new.md

 Our proposal does not have the *transparent ordinary patterns* feature: view patterns are written differently than ordinary patterns.
 There are pros and cons both ways:
 The advantage of having transparent ordinary patterns is that you can replace a concrete datatype with an abstract type and a view without changing client code.
 A disadvantage is that view patterns can do arbitrary computation, perhaps expensive, so it's good to have a syntactic marker that some computation beyond ordinary pattern matching may be going on.
 Another disadvantage is that transparent ordinary patterns require a larger language extension than just a new form of pattern, so that certain names may be declared to be view constructors for a type.
-We consider our proposal's implicit view syntax `(-> e)` to be a nice compromise between the two alternatives.
+We consider our proposal's implicit-view-function syntax `(->` *pat*`)` to be a nice compromise between the two alternatives.

 ### Nesting

 Our proposal has the *nesting* feature: view patterns nest inside other patterns, and other patterns nest inside them.
-Nexting is perhaps the biggest practical difference between view patterns and pattern guards.
+Nesting is perhaps the biggest practical difference between view patterns and pattern guards.

 ### Integration with type classes